mvac7/TARP/README.md

 This software is an AY-3-8910 groovebox, with functions for random generation of rhythm and melody patterns.

+It is designed to be played live.
+It does not contain tools to edit sequences of various patterns, nor to load and save them.

 The first version (0.9b) was presented in the Karoshi MSX Community eXperimental Sound Mini-compo 2012 contest.